Your One-Stop Solution to Understand Backtracking Algorithm

 • Step 1: Return success if the current point is a viable solution.

-• Step 2: Otherwise, if all paths have been exhausted (i.e., the current point is an endpoint), return failure because there is no feasible solution.
+• Step 2: Otherwise, if all paths have been exhausted (i.e., the current point is an endpoint), return failure is caused by the lack of a feasible solution.

 • Step 3: If the current point is not an endpoint, backtrack and explore other points, then repeat the preceding steps.